ho-nl/docker-development-box/README.md

 1. Install [docker for mac](https://docs.docker.com/docker-for-mac/).
 2. Exclude `~/Library/Containers` from your backups
 3. `brew install ctop`: `htop` for docker.
-4. Install this in the project `composer require reach-digital/docker-devbox`
-5. Commit the `docker-compose.yml` file to prevent future accidental changes.

 ### Install local certificate